JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

 end
 ```

-The `ground` function should be familiar to you as well as the general structure of the `javis` function.

-A new part is the second `Action` which takes in a function and `subactions` as a keyword argument.
+A new part is the second `Action` which takes in a function and `subactions` as a keyword argument this time.

 If you're wondering where the `frames` are specified:
 - You can leave the frames blank as here and then the frames from the previous action are used.